adoostparast/CellR/README.md

 CellR keeps all the cells with at least "Minimum-genes" identified genes (Minimum-genes>=200 is used in our experiments).

 * **Dimension**
 The total number of the top pincipal components (PCs) used for clustering the reference scRNA-seq data.
 Clustering is the backbone of CellR, so we strongly recommend accurately setting Dimension.
-Wesed Dimension=12 in our manuscript.
+We used Dimension=12 in our manuscript.
 Readers are encouraged to read more about how to obtain the best number of PCs for clustering: https://satijalab.org/seurat/pbmc3k_tutorial.html

 * **Alpha**
 Alpha is a term used for taking into account inter/intra cellular differences during the optimization process.
 Alpha=1 indicates lasso mode and Alpha=0 denotes the ridge mode.